kailaix/ADCME.jl/docs/src/index.md

 - learning hidden geophysical dynamics

-- physics informed machine learning (scientific machine learning)

 - parameter estimation in stochastic processes

-The package inherents the scalability and efficiency from the well-optimized backend TensorFlow.
-Meanwhile, it provides access to incooperate existing C/C++ codes via the custom operators.
+The package inherits the scalability and efficiency from the well-optimized backend TensorFlow.
+Meanwhile, it provides access to incorporate existing C/C++ codes via the custom operators.
 For example, some functionalities for sparse matrices are implemented in this way and serve as extendable "plugins" for ADCME.

 ![](https://github.com/ADCMEMarket/ADCMEImages/blob/master/ADCME/summary.png?raw=true)